10th March, 2022

 Generic risk assessments cover common hazards for a task or activity.
 The idea behind generic risk assessment is to cut down on duplication of effort and paperwork.
-This type of risk assessment will consider the hazards for an activity in a single assessment, where that activity may be carried out across different areas of the workplace or different sites.
+This type of risk assessment will consider the hazards for an activity in a single assessment.
+And be used where that activity may be carried out across different areas of the workplace or different sites.

 It's important to remember that while the risks from an activity may be common across different sites, changes in the environment can affect risk levels, and even introduce new hazards.
 It's probably best to use generic risk assessments as a starting point for a site-specific risk assessment.

-A site-specific risk assessment is a risk assessment that has been completed for a specific item of work, that takes account of the site-location, environment, and people doing the work.
+A site-specific risk assessment is a risk assessment completed for a specific item of work.
+It takes account of the site location, environment, and people doing the work.

-Your site-specific risk assessment might be qualitative, or quantitative.
-You might start off with a generic risk assessment template.
+Your site-specific risk assessment might be qualitative or quantitative.
+And you might start with a generic risk assessment template.
 But you should finish with a site-specific risk assessment that is suitable and sufficient for the hazards present.

 A site-specific risk assessment will do more than look at common hazards.
 It will also address the unusual.
 Hazards that might only apply to that specific situation, on that particular day.

 Find out more about the difference between site-specific and generic risk assessments in our blog post.

 A dynamic risk assessment is a process of assessing risk in an on the spot situation.
 This type of risk assessment is often used to cope with unknown risks and handle uncertainty.
 People who need to deal with developing and changing situations will often use dynamic risk assessments.